python/mypy/docs/source/kinds_of_types.rst

     A type alias does not create a new type.
 It's just a shorthand notation for another type -- it's equivalent to the target type.
-For generic type aliases this means that variance or constraints of type variables used for alias definition don't apply to aliases.
+For generic type aliases this means that variance of type variables used for alias definition does not apply to aliases.
 Parameterized generic alias is treated simply as an original type with corresponding type variables substituted.

 .. _newtypes: